Courageous Conversations

 MAY 2023 –

-Sara Larson in conversation with Dr. Guila Benchimol, Maureen Garcia, and Nadiah Mohajir on their expertise working in Jewish, Protestant, and Muslim contexts.
+Dr. Guila Benchimol, Maureen Garcia, and Nadiah Mohajir share their expertise working in Jewish, Protestant, and Muslim contexts to prevent abuse.

 January 2023 –